polkadot-js/docs/docs/substrate/events.md

 ### NewTerm(`Vec<(AccountId32,u128)>`)
 - **interface**: `api.events.elections.NewTerm.is`
 - **summary**:    A new term with new_members.
-This indicates that enough candidates existed to run  the election, not that enough have has been elected.
+This indicates that enough candidates existed to run  the election, not that enough have been elected.
 The inner value must be examined  for this purpose.
 A `NewTerm(\[\])` indicates that some candidates got their bond  slashed and none were elected, whilst `EmptyTerm` means that no candidates existed to  begin with.

 ### Renounced(`AccountId32`)
 - **interface**: `api.events.elections.Renounced.is`